 In this graph, each data point measures an individual pitcher’s change in xwOBA and ERA this year compared to last year.
-XwOBA and ERA have a relatively strong correlation such that if one’s xwOBA increased, their ERA also likely increased.
+The points are also colored to separate pitchers with a slow tempo, but there doesn't seem to be a noticeable difference between the two groups.
+XwOBA and ERA have a moderately strong positive correlation (r = 0.603), meaning that if one’s xwOBA increased, their ERA also likely increased.

 In addition to the pitch clock, there have been other rule changes as well: the shift was banned, the size of bases was increased, and a pitcher is now limited to only two disengagements per plate appearance without penalty.
 Thus, we cannot necessarily conclude that the change in performance was solely due to the pitch clock.
 Looking at the league as a whole, hitting statistics are up across the board:

 Because of all the rule changes, we need to analyze how the slowest pitchers have performed relative to all pitchers, including those who already pitched at a fast tempo and are seemingly unaffected by the pitch clock.

 Interestingly, the average increase in ERA and xwOBA is actually smaller for pitchers with the slowest tempos from last year.
 In the graphs, the group of “normal/fast” tempo and “slow” tempo pitchers display the same pattern and shape, so the pitch clock has not made a disproportionate impact on slow-working pitchers — tempo is likely a marginal change that is easy to adjust to.
 Other rule changes, like the shift ban and limit on disengagements, have probably made a more negative impact on pitchers.